 For example, you might grant a user permission to list his or her own access keys.
 You might also expand that permission and also let each user create, update, and delete their own keys.

 When you give permissions to a group, all users in that group get those permissions.
 For example, you can give the Admins group permission to perform any of the IAM actions on any of the AWS account resources.
 Another example: You can give the Managers group permission to describe the AWS account's Amazon EC2 instances.

-Resource-based permissions are attached to a resource like an Amazon S3 bucket or an Amazon SNS topic.
-They let you specify who has access to the resource and what actions they can perform on it.
+Resource-based permissions are attached to a resource.
+You can specify resource-based permissions for Amazon S3 buckets, Amazon SNS topics, Amazon SQS queues, and AWS Key Management Service encryption keys.
+Resource-based permissions let you specify who has access to the resource and what actions they can perform on it.

 The following figure illustrates both types of permissions.

 A user who has specific permissions might request a resource that also has permissions attached to it.
 In that case, both sets of permissions are evaluated when AWS determines whether to grant access to the resource.
 For information about how policies are evaluated, see IAM Policy Evaluation Logic.

 Amazon S3 supports policies both for IAM users and for resources (referred to in Amazon S3 as bucket policies).
 In addition, Amazon S3 supports a permission mechanism known as an ACL that's independent of IAM policies and permissions.
 You can use IAM policies in combination with Amazon S3 ACLs.
 For more information, see Access Control in the Amazon Simple Storage Service Developer Guide.